Mark Clipsham, Architect

 Don't want to use foam insulation or too far from an installer?
 You can also build these as straw bale lined or rammed earth.
 For the bale you need at least a three foot larger diameter outer bin and it is imperative that you install a continuously sealed thermal break on the inside of the bin (minimum 1” rigid insulation board with aluminum taped joints for the mid west, 2” thick for farther north).
 For the rammed earth you will need a 3 to 6 ft larger diameter bin for the outer bin depending on the thermal performance needed/desired.

-Mark is offering 7 hours of consulting time with the basic cost of this plan, and this can be done before you receive the plans so that it is possible to have some custom alterations made.
+Mark is offering 10 hours of consulting time with the basic cost of this plan, and this can be done before you receive the plans so that it is possible to have some custom alterations made (time starts from point of contact).
 With this offer you can get custom plans for the price of ordinary stock plans!
 The system is versatile, flexible and often interchangeable between designs, so that you can mix and match; please review other plans offered for amenities and features you may want to include in your design.
 You can find Mark's other plans listed under his biography.

 All designs depicted are the exclusive property of Architecture By Synthesis and are copyright protected.